 My practice offers buprenorphine (Suboxone) assisted treatment of opioid dependence.
 We have developed a comprehensive program which includes group therapy, and treatment of co-occuring psychiatric conditions with individual therapy and medication as indicated.
-I am pleased to collaborate with Ms. Monica LeBlanc, a skilled addiction specialist who provides group therapy to my patients.
+I am pleased to collaborate with Ms. Nell Corry, a skilled addiction specialist who provides group therapy to my patients.
 In order to provide an experience which is as supportive and productive as possible, each group is limited to no more than 10 participants.
 Our program is very cost-effective in comparison to large clinics which generally charge significantly more and are simply not equipped to provide the same level of personalized treatment.

 All patients receive a comprehensive psychiatric and addiction assessment.
 In-office urine drug screening is performed during this and subsequent appointments.
 After determining that it is indeed appropriate to proceed with buprenorphine treatment, I generally give patients one week’s supply of medication along with written instructions on how to get started with the medication.
 I also give patients a prescription for labwork in order to screen for conditions such as Hepatitis B and C, HIV, and liver toxicity, which can co-occur in patients with opioid addiction.